ChilliCream/graphql-platform/website/src/blog/2020-11-23-hot-chocolate-11/2020-11-23-hot-chocolate-11.md

 # Execution Engine

-While the new Configuration API is the first change, you will notice we changed a whole lot underneath.
-One of the biggest investments we made was into our new execution engine.
+While the new Configuration API is the first change, you will notice we changed a whole lot more underneath.
+One of the most significant investments we made was into our new execution engine.
 The new execution engine uses a new operation optimizer component to create execution plans and optimize executing requests.
 The first request now is a little slower since we need to essentially compile a query and then execute it.
 All consecutive requests can now simply execute and no longer need to interpret things like skip, include, defer, and other things.

 With the new execution engine, we also introduced a new batching mechanism that is now much more efficient and abstracts the batching mechanism from DataLoader, meaning you can write your own batching functionality and integrate it.
 The stitching layer, for instance, does this to batch requests to the downstream services.

-Apart from this, the new DataLoader API now follows the DataLoader spec version 2 and now lets you inject the batch scheduler into the DataLoader.
+Apart from this, the new DataLoader API now follows the DataLoader spec version 2 and lets you inject the batch scheduler into the DataLoader.
 This makes it now easy to use GreenDonut in your business logic.
-The beauty of this is that you do not need to expose any GraphQL libraries into your business layer and are able to nicely layer your application.
+The beauty of this is that you do not need to expose any GraphQL libraries into your business layer and are able to layer your application nicely.

-We also rewrote the validation layer for Hot Chocolate to make it much more correct and much faster.
-To make the query validation more correct and ensure quality, we have ported all the `graphql-js` tests to Hot Chocolate.
+We also rewrote the validation layer for Hot Chocolate to make it much more correct and much faster on execution.
+To make the query validation more correct and ensure quality, we have ported all the `graphql-js` tests regarding validation to Hot Chocolate.
 While porting and integrating these tests, we found countless little issues with our implementation of field merging, for instance.

-So, what do we mean with much faster?
-We put a lot of effort in reducing our footprint.
+So, what do we mean with much faster execution?
+We put a lot of effort into reducing our memory footprint to execute more in parallel.

-OK, let's have a look at this compared to GraphQL .NET Server 4.3.1.
+OK, let's have a look at Hot Chocolate 11 compared to GraphQL .NET Server 4.3.1.

 | Server           | Benchmark                  |    Time |  Allocated |
 | ---------------- | -------------------------- | ------: | ---------: |